carmensat/Final_Degree_Project/README.md

-In this repository, you will find all the code, images, and files related to my final degree project, which consisted in generating a Gene Regulatory Network for the Lamina cells in the *Drosophila Melanoagaster*
+In this repository, you will find all the code, images, and files related to my final degree project, which consisted in analysisng the gene expression of two specific genes called Dan and Danr in the Lamina cells in the *Drosophila Melanoagaster*

 # Abstract